hchiam/machineLearning/more_notes/googleMLCrashCourse.md

 - tips for representing features well: (so that you can multiply by model weights)
   - number --> number
-  - string/name --> one-hot encodings (can be represented compactly)
+  - string/name --> one-hot encodings (can be represented compactly with [sparse representation](https://developers.google.com/machine-learning/glossary#sparse_representation) if needed: just a number for the position of where the one-hot encoding would be, but convert back to one-hot representation for training)
   - no magic values: don't use -1 to mean not available, instead add another param to indicate whether available, e.g. days_on_market_defined: 1.0
   - aim for clear values for easier reasoning and debugging (e.g. age in years, not in seconds since Unix epoch)
   - consider taking out extreme outliers that are verified to be incorrect